Nail art tutorial: 5 steps to create a watercolour flower design

 Step 1

-Start by painting the nail with two coats of white gel polish.
-Cure each layer, then apply a matte top coat and cure again.
-This smooth, matte surface is perfect for watercolour-style painting.
+Paint the nail with two coats of white gel polish.
+Cure after each layer, then apply a matte top coat and cure.
+This smooth, matte surface is ideal for watercolour painting.

 Step 2

 Using a dotting tool or fine brush, place five small dots of pink watercolour paint in a circle where the flower will be.
-These will become the centres of your petals.
+These will become the centres of the petals.

 Step 3

 Using a clean brush that is well saturated with water, gently drag the pink paint outward from each dot to form translucent, petal-like shapes.
-The matte surface helps the colour disperse beautifully, mimicking the soft flow of watercolour.
+The matte surface helps the colour disperse beautifully.
 Once the desired effect is achieved, let it dry for a few minutes.

 Step 4

 Repeat the same technique to add more flowers and petals below the main bloom.
-Keep the placement organic and balanced, as if the flowers are naturally growing.
-Allow them to dry when finished.
+Keep the placement organic and balanced.
+Allow to dry when finished.

 Step 5

-Add small black and yellow dots to complete the flower centres.
-Then use a fine brush to paint soft green stems and delicate leaves for a natural flow.
-Let these dry, and finish with one more layer of matte top coat.
+Add small black and yellow watercolour paint dots in the flower centres.
+Then use a fine brush and green watercolour paint to create soft flower stems and delicate leaves.
+Let these dry, and finish with a layer of matte top coat.
 Cure.